 - Outpatient procedure

-If you suffer from conditions such as myelopathy, instability, degeneration or deformity, contact Laser Spine Institute today.
 Our minimally invasive posterior cervical fusion can relieve the symptoms of compressed nerves and severely herniated discs in the neck (cervical spine).
-These symptoms include weakness in the hands and arms, radiating or shooting pain, numbness, tingling, localized pain, inability to turn the head or move without pain, and trouble with extremity control.
+These symptoms include weakness in the hands and arms, radiating or shooting pain, numbness, tingling, localized pain, inability to turn the head or move without pain and trouble with extremity control.
 Reach out to us today for your free MRI review* to see if you are a potential candidate for surgery at Laser Spine Institute.
 We can help guide you on your wellness journey.